cfrodca/tiva-ssh/README.md

 - YaSSH v0.0.2
 - Win-SSHD    https://github.com/saju/win-sshd

+Supports Shell channel only

+Library CyaSSL v3.3.2 must be included in project

 Use a real sshd in production!

-Supports shell channel only